atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 LI r 0
 1:; ■
 •1 • r.
 .
-“Whv, Mrs. Jefferson, the oilmanv
+Whv, Mrs. Jefferson, the oilmanv
 |:., ?i :
 I st wise in Thamesstreet: She looked at
 II j, *
-“Some French rstffies t’other day, and ““bade hue bring them up stairs when “> ffie came next; and indeed I forgot ‘‘ it till just pow." j lt.are ol :
+Some French rstffies t’other day, and bade hue bring them up stairs when
+> ffie came next; and indeed I forgot ‘‘ it till just pow." j lt.are ol :
 A C ■
-• st You might as well have not remem ’ i st bered it at all then, ^’; said Mrs. Selby; st and fo pray leave the room with your “band box as fast as you can.
+• st You might as well have not remem ’ i st bered it at all then, ^’; said Mrs. Selby; st and fo pray leave the room with your band box as fast as you can.
 Is this st 'a time -- -?" .r ■ ■■ ■ rift
 K. * «
 '.. ........
 >. : .ft ^ ^ ' • •. ' ••
 ft * ' * i \. •’ C : ■
->, st Why really, " in terrupted Lady Lum“ “you seem not to be in the most “agreeable situation: : a fbabby lodg “ing, up two pair of stairs, at a little st^fliop, where people take the monstrous “liberty of transasting their buffnefs “before company.
+>, st Why really, " in terrupted Lady Lum you seem not to be in the most agreeable situation: : a fbabby lodg ing, up two pair of stairs, at a little st^fliop, where people take the monstrous liberty of transasting their buffnefs before company.
 Upon my word, st .this ..oilmanst wife must be yery intst
 %• /# V - 1 •
-, ... “mate
+, ... mate
 *
 I
 »
 I
 The ' journey' Tsh '‘london, i s9
 N
 '...
-J“
+J
-“with you.'
-I thought she was “some exceeding low creature, by her ' “idrsfs and manners.'"
+with you.'
+I thought she was some exceeding low creature, by her ' idrsfs and manners.'"
 /
-— ' “* * * ^
+— ' * * * ^
 N
-“To say the truth, my Lady, " replied Mrs. Selby, “I am obliged to be “civil to her.
-She hired these lodgings O O for. me, or we should not have had a ' “place.to sit down in when we came “to London; " *•
+To say the truth, my Lady, " replied Mrs. Selby, I am obliged to be civil to her.
+She hired these lodgings O O for. me, or we should not have had a ' place.to sit down in when we came to London; " *•
-“You are extremely<chliged to heryto
+You are extremely<chliged to heryto
 A
-“be sure" " my Lady, “for
+be sure" " my Lady, for
-“placing you in die narrowest and
+placing you in die narrowest and
 .« »
-“most stinking part of the Strand.
+most stinking part of the Strand.
 > »
-“Faugh! .1 shdi be quite sick if I stay
+Faugh! .1 shdi be quite sick if I stay
 . .*
 . here, any longer.
-She herself has left “a whiff of her hushand’s shop behind sher, fushcient to poison me. — You « st must, therefore, exciife me, " continued she, rising; “but, for heaven’s
+She herself has left a whiff of her hushand’s shop behind sher, fushcient to poison me. — You « st must, therefore, exciife me, " continued she, rising; but, for heaven’s
-- « ^ “sake,
+- « ^ sake,
 *

-“Sake, get out of this filthy house, and get rid of this vulgar woman, rs “you ever expect to receive any decent “people; not a single creature of fashion will come into, the one, or mix “with the other; and fo good hyv
+Sake, get out of this filthy house, and get rid of this vulgar woman, rs you ever expect to receive any decent people; not a single creature of fashion will come into, the one, or mix with the other; and fo good hyv
 With these words Lady Lumley hurried out of the room, followed by her daughters, and they all crammed their canibrick handkerchiefs up to their
 - \